yehia67/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-linux.md

 *_Note:_* This guide uses Ubuntu.
 If you are a beginner, you should stick to Ubuntu.

-- At least 512 MB memory.
-Recommendation: 1 MB - 2 GB
+- At least 512 MB memory
 - At least 50 GB of free storage
+- A public IP address: Either a static IP address or a dynamic IP address that's connected to a dynamic DNS such as noip.com

 ## Install Bazel